Rapper Logic Lists California Home for $2.2 Million Following Divorce News

-Logic is saying goodby to the home he shared with his ex.
+Logic is saying goodbye to the home he shared with his ex.

 The rapper has listed his Tarzana, California, property for $2.199 million, according to Variety.
 The decision to sell follows news the 28-year-old split from his wife of two years, Jessica Andrea.
 The couple has since made it official, filing for divorce in April.

-RELATED: Prince’s Private Island Estate Being Sold At Auction Has One Big Purple Feature: See the Photos
+RELATED: Prince’s Private Island Estate Being Sold at Auction Has One Big Purple Feature: See the Photos

 The small compound, located just outside Los Angeles in the San Fernando Valley town, is in a private, gated community.
 The approximately 6,000 square feet of living space holds 5 bedrooms, 5 baths, and an open plan living room, dining room and kitchen with vaulted ceilings.